Aaron-lyd/omega_u.s/README.md

 #### Omega_s surfaces

-Omega surfaces (Klocker et al., 2009;  Stanley et al. 2021) are highly accurate approximately neutral surfaces, formed from an iterative procedure that solves a global least squares problem to minimize the neutrality error.
+The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the slope error.

+#### Omega_s^2 surfaces

+The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the fictitious diapyncal diffusivity.

+#### Omega_u.s surfaces

+The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the square of the spurious diasurface velocity.

+#### Omega_u.sTz surfaces

+The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the square of the spurious diasurface velocity times the veritial gradient of the temperature.

+#### Omega_u.sSz surfaces

+The ANS that formed from an iterative procedure that solves a global least squares problem to minimize the square of the spurious diasurface velocity times the veritial gradient of the salinity.

+#### Omega_u.s+s^2 surfaces

+The combination of Omega_u.s and Omega_s^2.

 #### Topobaric surfaces